-“Top-shelf” is slang for a high-quality cannabis product often priced to be the most expensive on a menu.
-In terms of cannabis flower, top-shelf will exhibit an aesthetically pleasant appearance, demonstrate desirable terpene aromas and flavors, and have a high cannabinoid content.
-Top-shelf weed is alternately referred to as loud weed for its potent fragrance and high quality.
-It also has other synonyms, including dank and chronic.
+Top-shelf is slang for a high-quality cannabis product that is often the most expensive on a menu.
+In terms of cannabis flower, top-shelf weed will exhibit an aesthetically pleasing appearance, demonstrate desirable terpene aromas and flavors, and have a high cannabinoid content.
+Top-shelf weed is sometimes referred to as loud weed for its potent fragrance and high quality.
+It also has other synonyms, including high-grade and fire.

-- Smell.
-Though there might be some variety in specific scents between strains, all weed should have a strong, pungent aroma.
+- Smell: Though there might be some variation in specific scents between strains, top-shelf buds should have a strong, pungent aroma.
 Moldy, musty, or straw-like aromas all point to low-grade cannabis that should be avoided.

-- Appearance.
-Deep green buds with orange or red hairs and a heavy coat of glistening trichomes indicate top-shelf weed.
-While some high-grade buds are a little fluffy and others more dense, anything that's either rock-hard or very light and fluffy should be avoided.
+- Appearance: Deep green buds with orange or red hairs and a heavy coat of glistening trichomes indicate top-shelf weed.
+While some high-grade buds are a little fluffy and others denser, anything that's either rock-hard or very light and fluffy should be avoided.

 Some point to potency or the flower's THC level as an indicator of quality but that's not necessarily true.
 Like everything else about enjoying cannabis, the level of THC in your weed is a matter of preference.
-Some people prefer the experience of less THC or more balanced THC-to-CBD strains.
+Some people prefer the experience of strains with less THC or more balanced THC-to-CBD ratios.

 In the end, top-shelf weed means high-quality, cannabinoid- and terpene-rich cannabis produced without the use of chemical pesticides or fertilizers.